davewyers/stratum-1-microserver-howto/README.md

 It is now time to run the **clockmaker** config process to set up the PI system to support a serial GPS board.

 > sudo ./clockmaker --config

+Select the Uptronics GPS option to use GPIO pin 18 for the PPS input

 When complete the system will reboot.